1Hive/conviction-voting-cadcad/algorithm_overview.md

 ## Background
 ---
-Conviction Voting is an approach to organizing a communities preferences into discrete decisions in the management of that communities resources.
+Conviction Voting is an approach to organizing a community's preferences into discrete decisions in the management of that community's resources.
 Strictly speaking conviction voting is less like voting and more like signal processing.
 Framing the approach and the initial algorithm design was done by Michael Zargham and published in a short research proposal [Social Sensor Fusion](https://github.com/BlockScience/conviction/blob/master/social-sensorfusion.pdf).
 This work is based on a dynamic resource allocation algorithm presented in Dr. Zargham's PhD Thesis.

 The work proceeded in collaboration with the Commons Stack, including expanding on the python implementation to makeup part of the Commons Simulator game.
-An implemention of Conviction Voting as a smart contract within the Aragon Framework was developed by [1Hive](https://1hive.org/) and is currently being used for community decision making around allocations their community currency, Honey.
+An implemention of Conviction Voting as a smart contract within the Aragon Framework was developed by [1Hive](https://1hive.org/) and is currently being used for community decision making around allocations of their community currency, Honey.

 ## Defining the Word Problem
 ___

 Suppose a group of people want to coordinate to make a collective decision.
-Social dynamics such as discussions, signaling, and even changing ones mind based on feedback from others input play an important role in these processes.
-While the actual decision making process involves a lot of informal processes, in order to be fair the ultimate decision making process still requires a set of formal rules that the community collecively agrees to, which serves to functionally channel a plurality of preferences into a discrete outcomes.
-In our case we are interested in a procedure which supports asynchronous interactions, an provides visibility into likely outcomes prior to their resolution to serve as a driver of good faith, debate and healthy forms of coalition building.
+Social dynamics such as discussions, signaling, and even changing ones mind based on feedback from other's input play an important role in these processes.
+While the actual decision making process involves a lot of informal processes, in order to be fair the ultimate decision making process still requires a set of formal rules that the community collecively agrees to, which serves to functionally channel a plurality of preferences into discrete outcomes.
+In our case we are interested in a procedure which supports asynchronous interactions, and provides visibility into likely outcomes prior to their resolution to serve as a driver of good faith, debate, and healthy forms of coalition building.
 Furthermore, participations should be able to show support for multiple initiatives, and to vary the level of support shown.
-Participants a quantity of signaling power which may be fixed or variable, homogenous or heterogenous.
+Participants have a quantity of signaling power which may be fixed or variable, homogenous or heterogenous.
 For the purpose of this document, we'll focus on the case where the discrete decisions to be made are decisions to allocate funds from a shared funding pool towards projects of interest to the community.

 ## Converting to a Math Problem
 ___